datagrok-ai/public/help/compute/solver.md

   step = 0.01
 ```

-Datagrok provides a numerical solution within the range *[initial, final]* with the specified grid *step*.

-Define initial values in the `#inits`-block:
+Define initial values of the functions in the `#inits`-block:

 ```python
 #inits: